Sothe5/FireEmblemBlazingSword-/README.md

 **Controls** **WASD** for move everything, **Enter** for accepting and **Right Shift** for decline.

+**Resolution** it should be 3:2 as it was desing but unity seems to not allow builds show up in this resolution so use 640x400.

 This project has been done with the **Unity version** 2017.2.0f3 although it shouldn't matter to much if you open it with other versions.